The Second Sunday of Lent

-Jesus takes Peter, James and John to a mountaintop and there they have ~ well ~ a “peak” experience extraordinaire.
+Jesus takes Peter, James and John to a mountaintop and there they have–a–“peak” experience extraordinaire.

 It’s the story of the Transfiguration of Jesus in which he takes his favorite companions, Peter, James and John up a high mountain to pray.
-And there they experience something really amazing!
+And there they experience something quite amazing.

 I’d like to begin once again with some notes from Scripture scholar William Barclay.
 He says that tradition has it that this event took place on Mount Tabor but it’s no more than 1,000 feet high.
 Barclay suggests it’s more likely, that the transfiguration event took place on snow-covered Mount Hermon that’s 9,400 feet high where there would be more solitude.